detinger/detinger/README.md

 - 👋 Hi, I’m @detinger, Darko Etinger, PhD

-Associate Professor · Dean at Faculty of Informatics, Juraj Dobrila University of Pula Advisor to the Rector for Artificial Intelligence and Digitalization, Juraj Dobrila University of Pula
+Associate Professor, Dean at Faculty of Informatics of Pula, Advisor to the Rector for Artificial Intelligence and Digitalization, Juraj Dobrila University of Pula

 Digital Transformation · Digital Twins · Modelling & Simulation